 Madrid has to be one of the most amazing places to visit in Spain, and there are so many things to do there.
 I mean, it’s full of that classic passionate Spanish energy, which means you will never be bored here.

-During the daytime, you might spend most of your time at art galleries and pretty parks, but night in Madrid is all about partying.
+During the daytime, you might spend most of your time at art galleries and pretty parks, but the nights in Madrid is all about partying.
 All night.
 And there’s no shortage of places to drink and dance with your new Spanish amigos.
 Make sure to check out our Madrid neighborhood breakdown and hostel guide.

 The autonomous community called Extremadura is a great place to get off the beaten track in Spain.
 Known for its beautiful landscape, this picture-perfect part of Spain is important for wildlife, particularly at the national park of Monfragüe.
 The famed Iberian black pigs roam these parts!